ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <i class="bar baz icon icon-phone foo"></i>  a year later
 ```
 What is that last one?
 Is it a `bar` or `baz` or maybe an `icon` with a `foo`?
 This is messy.
-#### 3) Tags become unavoidable boilerplate with no meaning:
+#### 3) The tag becomes unavoidable boilerplate with no meaning:
 ```html
 <i class="icon icon-phone"></i>
 <div class="icon icon-phone"></div>
 <span class="icon icon-phone"></span>
 ```
 The code looks more like spans dressed up as icons rather than looking like true icons.
-#### 4) Next to standard elements the class-based stuff looks out of place; it lacks uniformity:
+#### 4) Next to standard elements the class-based design looks out of place; it lacks uniformity:
 ```html
 <i class="icon icon-phone"></i>
 <input type="email" autofocus>
 ```
-What if standard elements were based on that same approach:
+What if standard elements were based on that same design:
 ```html
 <i class="input input-email input-autofocus">
 ```
-Gross!
-You might laugh at that, but it’s how we've always done custom stuff.
+Gross, but that's how we've been designing custom components.

 ### HTML your way
-We don't have to use classes when building UI.
-There's a better way.
-We can design and construct our custom components with a similar semantic and declarative API as the standard elements.
+We don't have to do it that way.
+We don't have to use classes.
+There's something better.

+We can design and construct our custom components with the same declarative style as standard elements.
 Here's what I mean:
+Before:
 ```html
 <i class="icon icon-phone"></i>
 ```
-becomes
+After:
 ```html
 <icon name="phone"></icon>
 ```
-That code is 100% compatible with all browsers.
-It can be authored, downloaded, and parsed just like any "real" HTML because it is.
-Sure, it's not a standard element and browsers won't apply any default styles, but this is not a problem at all.
-You can write CSS that applies to `icon` just like you do for any of the standard tags and attributes:
+The custom `<icon>` tag solution code is 100% compatible with all modern browsers and some older versions of IE. Browsers will download and parse it just like any "real" HTML because it is.
+Sure, it's not a standard element and browsers won't apply any default styles to these "unknown" tags, but that is not a problem at all.
+You can create CSS rules using the `icon` tag selector just like you would for standard tags and attributes or classes.
+So, this works perfectly fine:
 ```css
 icon {
   font-family: 'My Icons';